slamjeron/AutoGrinder/README.md

     def on_key_press(self, key_code):
         print (key_code)
-and those are the main functions
+these are the main functions

 ## Contributors

-my program has many key comands that you will need to know in both the advanstAutoGrinder and the comandcontroler i have the folowing hot keys, "-" key will increas the speed of the next action "+" key will decreas the speed of the next action, "Q" will stop the recording and play back "R" starts recording "P" starts playing back your recording "ESC" will stop the program though to compleat the the closing proses you must ither close the program or
+Auto Grinder has many key comands that you will need to know in both the advanstAutoGrinder and the comandcontroler the folowing hot keys are active, "-" key will increas the speed of the next action "+" key will decreas the speed of the next action, "Q" will stop the recording and play back "R" starts recording "P" starts playing back your recording "ESC" will stop the program though to compleat the the closing proses you must ither close the program or